euroscipy/www.euroscipy.org/content/pages/2019/index.md

     </p>
     <ul>
         <li>
-            <b>Bring your own lanyard</b> from another conference or work.
-No lanyards will be provided,
+            <b>No lanyards will be provided</b>.
+Bring your own lanyard from another conference or work
+            (or be creative making your own).
-            using a different one for each conference generates unnecessary waste.
+            Using a different lanyard for every conference generates unnecessary waste.
         </li>
         <li>
             <b>Seed your badge</b> after the conference, you will get chamomile!